2025 ICD-10-CM Diagnosis Code A67

 What are skin infections?

 Your skin is your body's largest organ.
 It has many different functions, including covering and protecting your body.
 It helps keep germs out.
 But sometimes the germs can cause a skin infection.
-This often happens when there is a break, cut, or wound on your skin.
-It can also happen when your immune system is weakened, because of another disease or a medical treatment.
+It often happens when the germs enter your body through a break, cut, or wound on your skin.
+Other skin infections can happen in places where the skin rubs together, especially if the area is moist.
+Infections can also happen when you have a poor blood supply to an area of your body or if your immune system is weakened because of another disease or a medical treatment.

 Some skin infections cover a small area on the top of your skin.
 Other infections can go deep into your skin or spread to a larger area.